Vietnam.vn - Nền tảng quảng bá Việt Nam

 Apple once wanted to acquire BeOS

-Back during the development of BeOS, the Hobbit processor that the company wanted to use for its BeBox device was discontinued by its creator, AT&T, so the decision was made to port the operating system to run on the PowerPC processor that Macs were using at the time.
+Back during the development of BeOS, the Hobbit processor the company wanted to use for its BeBox device was discontinued by its creator, AT&T, so the decision was made to port the operating system to run on the PowerPC processor that Macs were using at the time.

 In October 1995, just a few months after Microsoft released Windows 95, Be Incorporated officially released BeOS and the BeBox PC for developers to test.
-The first version of the BeBox featured two 66 MHz PowerPC 603 CPUs.
+The first version of the BeBox included two 66 MHz PowerPC 603 CPUs.
 In 1996, the second and final version of the BeBox was released with two 133 MHz PowerPC 603e CPUs.
 BeOS was also designed to reboot quickly, in just 10 seconds—impressive for a PC operating system in 1995.

 In 1996, Be Incorporated got a big opportunity to sell the company and BeOS to Apple, who were looking for a replacement for the old Mac OS.
 The problem was that Be Incorporated wanted to sell the company for $300 million.
 That offer was simply too much for Apple, so they went with NeXT and its operating system.
 That was the company founded by former Apple co-founder and CEO Steve Jobs.
-As we know, buying NeXT was the beginning of Steve Jobs’ full return to Apple, and one of the biggest comebacks in tech history.
+As we know, buying NeXT was the beginning of Steve Jobs' full return to Apple and one of the biggest comebacks in tech history.

 Hệ điều hành PC từng cố gắng thách thức Windows và Mac- Ảnh 2.